-Students shall use the Title IX Grievance Procedure to address complaints/concerns about sex discrimination.
-A copy of the Title IX Grievance Procedures can be obtained on the District's website or any District or school office or by contacting the Title IX Coordinator.
+Students shall use the Title IX Grievance Procedure to address complaints/concerns about sexual harassment.
+A copy of the Title IX Grievance Procedures can be obtained on the District's website www.mcpsmt.org or any District or school office or by contacting the Title IX Coordinator.